qijianpeng/awesome-edge-computing/README.md

 - [Step-ONE](https://github.com/jaks6/step-one): Simulated Testbed for Edge-Fog
   Processes based on the Opportunistic Network Environment simulator.

-- [Veins](https://github.com/sommer/veins): The open source vehicular network simulation framework.
+- [Veins - ITS](https://github.com/sommer/veins): Veins is an open source
+  framework for running vehicular network simulations.
+It is based on two well-established simulators: OMNeT++, an event-based network simulator, and SUMO, a road traffic simulator.
+It extends these to offer a comprehensive suite of models for IVC simulation.

-- [Veins LTE](http://veins-lte.car2x.org/): Veins LTE is a simulator for heterogeneous vehicular networks.
+- [Veins LTE - ITS](http://veins-lte.car2x.org/): Veins LTE is a simulator for heterogeneous vehicular networks.
 It provides fine-grained simulation of vehicular networks based on IEEE 802.11p and TE.